vladdoster/dwm/README.md

 - Swallow: If a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
 - Color bar: Change the foreground and background color of every statusbar element.
 - No border: No border if single window on tag
-- Per tag layout: Keeps layout, mwfact, barpos and nmaster per tag.
+- Per-tag layout: Keeps layout, mwfact, barpos and nmaster per tag.
 - Cycle layouts: Cycles through all avaiable layouts
+- X-tile:
-- X-tile: Generalization of the tile layout which adds two attributes (direction and fact) to three areas (global,                 master, stack).
-The global area is the entire allocatable visual space and it's subdivided into the master and           stack subareas.
+     - Generalization of the tile layout which adds two attributes (direction and fact) to three areas (global, master, stack).
+     - Global area is the entire allocatable visual space and it's subdivided into the master and stack subareas.